JoshuaZSong/LooseChange/README.md

 # LooseChange
 A Java-based program
 A system of recording daily expense
-You can check balance, profit from the loose change and the list of your expense
+You can check balance, enter income and record expenses.